Dr Rhian Webb known as Dr Rhian Webb

 • The British Council, Teach English in Thailand programme, Thailand

 • Mathus Language School, Surrathani, Thailand

 Rhian undertakes collaborative work with USW, International English.
 Work includes:

 • Delivering lectures to visiting academics from China and Estonia

 • Arranging for teaching assistant work to be undertaken by TESOL undergraduates

-• Arranging for international students to work with TESOL undergraduates for projects
+• Arranging for International Students to undertake collaborations with TESOL undergraduates

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.